 But I’ve never experienced a disaster of this nature.
 And I don’t know a single CIO who has, either.

 Newspaper reports indicate offshore providers have kicked in with contingency plans and have been flying out associates from Chennai to other locations to try and maintain service levels.
 But with airports and railway stations shut now, and no way to get in or out of the city, CIOs can only keep their fingers crossed and hope for the best.
 Indian firms, rightly, are focusing on the safety of their employees.
-The impact of these floods could go far beyond Chennai, and potentially touch our daily lives in the US and elsewhere.

 Besides the immediate human costs of this disaster, the impact could go far beyond Chennai, and potentially touch our daily lives in the US and elsewhere.
 For example, if a major clinical application for a hospital system in a data centre supported remotely by software engineers in Chennai goes down, patient lives in the US could be at risk.
 We wouldn’t know till something like this actually happens, and we hope it doesn’t.
 However, rains are expected to continue for another two weeks in Chennai, so we have to keep our fingers crossed.